-While RHA no longer processes interim recertifications due to an increase in income, RHA has determined that PH residents or HCV participants should continue to be required to report increases in household income during a transition period.
-RHA anticipates that costs will be further reduced once staff determine that PH residents and HCV participants no longer need to report increases in income.
+While RHA no longer processes interim recertifications due to an increase in income, RHA has determined that PH residents or HCV participants should continue to report increases in household income during a transition period.
+During this time, RHA will not process the interim recertification but rather consider the update as informational only.
+Since RHA is not requiring PH residents or HCV participants to report changes in increased income, no interim recertifications are anticipated for these households unless requested under the previously identified circumstances.
+As assisted households are no longer required to report changes and RHA will not have knowledge of changes in household income, annual recertifications processed by RHA will use current income.